AJG85/godot-fu/README.md

 ## TL;DR:

-Download anything useful for your Godot projects Upload anything useful from your Godot projects
+Download anything useful for your Godot projects.
+Upload anything useful from your Godot projects.

 ## References
 - https://godotengine.org/